duanxianpi/Linear-Transformation-Visualizer/README.md

 # Linear Transformation Math Visualizer
 An Elm based integral Linear Transformation Math Visualizer.
 It can help people understand how the linear transformation works and the corrsponding matrix to each transforamtions.
-Try out here [](https://duanxianpi.github.io/Linear-Transformation-Visualizer/)
+Try out [here](https://duanxianpi.github.io/Linear-Transformation-Visualizer/)!

 # Install
 1. First step, Install ```Elm```.
 If you have your ```Node``` installed, you can use the following command to install ```Elm```.